 Performance outcomes Acceptable outcomes PO1 The major hazard facility or proposed major hazard facility does not create a new risk at any property outside its boundaries that is not commensurate with the sensitivity of the surrounding land uses or zones.
-AO1.1 Any off-site impact from a foreseeable hazard scenario shall not exceed, at the boundary of any vulnerable land use or zone: (1) a dangerous dose to human health, or (2) if the above criteria cannot be achieved: (a) an individual fatality risk level &gt;0.5 x 10-6/year (b) the societal risk criteria in Figure 13.2.1.
-AO1.2 Any off-site impact from a foreseeable hazard scenario shall not exceed, at the boundary of any sensitive land use or zone: (1) a dangerous dose to human health, or (2) if the above criteria cannot be achieved: (a) an individual fatality risk level &gt;0.5 x 10-6/year (b) the societal risk criteria in Figure 13.2.1.
-AND AO1.2 Any off-site impact from a foreseeable hazard scenario shall not exceed, at the boundary of any sensitive land use or zone: (1) a dangerous dose to human health, or (2) if the above criteria cannot be achieved: (a) an individual fatality risk level &gt;1 x 10-6/year (b) the societal risk criteria in Figure 13.2.1
+AO1.1 Any off-site impact from a foreseeable hazard scenario shall not exceed, at the boundary of any vulnerable land use or zone: (1) a dangerous dose to human health, or (2) if the above criteria cannot be achieved: (a) an individual fatality risk level >0.5 x 10-6/year (b) the societal risk criteria in Figure 13.2.1.
+AO1.2 Any off-site impact from a foreseeable hazard scenario shall not exceed, at the boundary of any vulnerable and use or zone: boundary of any sensitive land use or zone: (1) a dangerous dose to human health, or (2) if the above criteria cannot be achieved: (a) an individual fatality risk level >1 x 10-6/year (b) the societal risk criteria in Figure 13.2.1

-Performance outcomes Acceptable outcomes AO1.3 Any off-site impact from a foreseeable hazard scenario shall not exceed, at the boundary of any commercial or community activity land use or zone: (1) a dangerous dose to human health , or (2) if the above criteria cannot be achieved: (a) an individual fatality risk level >5 x 10 -6 /year (b) the societal risk criteria in Figure 13.2.1 AND AO1.4 Any off-site impact from a foreseeable hazard scenario shall not exceed, at the boundary of any industrial land use or zone: (1) a dangerous dose to the built environment , or (2) an individual fatality risk level >50 x 10 -6 /year.
+Performance outcomes Acceptable outcomes AND AO1.3 Any off-site impact from a foreseeable hazard scenario shall not exceed, at the boundary of any commercial or community activity land use or zone: (1) a dangerous dose to human health, or (2) if the above criteria cannot be achieved: (a) an individual fatality risk level >5 x 10-6/year (b) the societal risk criteria in Figure 13.2.1 AND AO1.4 Any off-site impact from a foreseeable hazard scenario shall not exceed, at the boundary of any industrial land use or zone: (1) a dangerous dose to the built environment, or (2) an individual fatality risk level >50 x 10-6/year.